arpitjain099/automatic-dependency-fix/README.md

-# Dependabot Manager
+# Secure-Cred Dependabot Manager

+🔒 Secure your repos. 💪 Build your street cred.

 A **Python script** and **GitHub Actions workflow** that helps automate:

-1. **Syncing forks** of repositories (so your fork is up-to-date with upstream).
+- 🔄 Syncing forks of repositories (so your fork is always up-to-date with upstream).
-2. **Enabling Dependabot security updates** (vulnerability alerts, automated security fixes).
+- 🛡️ Enabling Dependabot security updates (vulnerability alerts + automated security fixes).
-3. **Merging open Dependabot PRs** (optionally with a co-author line so that your contributions show up in your GitHub contribution graph).
+- ✅ Merging open Dependabot PRs (with optional co-authoring so your contribution graph gets the love it deserves).

-No secrets or personal data are hardcoded – all configuration is driven by environment variables so you can store sensitive tokens in GitHub Secrets and keep the repository public.
+No secrets or personal data are hardcoded — all configuration is driven by environment variables, so you can keep the repo public and your GitHub tokens safe in Secrets.

+Start patching smarter.
+Get the credit you deserve.

 > **Pro Tip:**
 > By actively merging Dependabot PRs (especially with the co-author option), you not only keep your projects secure and up-to-date but also build your GitHub contribution graph.
 This can boost your "street cred" as an active, proactive developer!